-The Innovator Visa enables experienced business people to set up or run a business in the UK.
+With the closure of other routes for entrepreneurs, the Innovator Visa offers an attractive option to experienced business people who are seeking to set up or run a business in the UK.

-If you are applying for an Innovator Visa, you will need to meet some General Requirements and some additional requirements depending on whether you are considered to be endorsed for a new business or the same business.
+If you are applying for an Innovator Visa, you will need to meet the application’s general requirements and some additional criteria (that will depend on whether you are endorsed by a recognised endorsing body) for your new business or the one that you will be running.

-Your business must be endorsed by an approved endorsing body.
+Additionally, for the Innovator Visa, your business – new or current – must be endorsed by an approved endorsing body.
 You can see a list of all the authorised endorsing bodies published on the Home Office website.

 If you are considered to be endorsed for a new business, you must meet the following requirements (together with the General Requirements):

 - You must have at least £50,000 available in investment funds, of your own or from third parties

 - Your business venture must be innovative, viable, and scalable.